RogerAlbuquerque/HairApp/README.md

 # HairApp
-It's an app for managing clients at a hairdresser and scheduling appointments for a haircut.
+It's an mobile app for managing clients at a hairdresser and scheduling appointments for a haircut.

 ### This project was made with some tools like:
 - Typescript